KongNan/PAGE/README.md

 # PAGE: Python GUI Generator ![image](https://user-images.githubusercontent.com/5051591/170823691-3b8c963a-c5e8-4ce3-be71-5d2f2c86fc97.png)  ![image](https://user-images.githubusercontent.com/5051591/170824545-0f56718c-3e2b-492d-ac17-a5bce3d1e811.png)
-## This repo is for demonstration purposes only

   PAGE is a **drag-and-drop GUI** generator for Python and Tkinter which generates Python modules that display a relatively simple GUI constructed from Tk and ttk widget sets using the Place Geometry Manager.